jeff-ws/temoa/docs/source/Documentation.rst

 Renewables such as wind and solar are often placed in this set.
-While we used to simply formulate the :code:`Capacity` and :code:`CommodityBalance` constraints as inequalities that implicitly allowed for curtailment, this simpler approch does not work with renewable targets because the curtailed portion of the electricity production counts towards the target, and there is no way to distinguish it from the useful production.
+While we used to simply formulate the :code:`Capacity` and :code:`CommodityBalance` constraints as inequalities that implicitly allowed for curtailment, this simpler approach does not work with renewable targets because the curtailed portion of the electricity production counts towards the target, and there is no way to distinguish it from the useful production.
 Including an explicit curtailment term addresses the issue.